alextoft/sureflap/README.md

 This repo should be regarded as somewhat old at this point.
 There are a couple of elements (probably more) to note.

 **FIRST**
-You need to send an accepted user agent in your curl commands.
+You need to send an accepted User-Agent header in your curl commands.
 I suspect this is a deliberate door slam.

 **SECOND**
 You can no longer use $endpoint."/api/pet/$pet/position" in getPetLocation.php and must instead use $endpoint."/api/pet" and parse out the element for the desired Pet.